kspangdg/DG-Charter/README.md

     },
     submit_button: {
         class: '.filter_name_submit', // Class name of the submit button
-        submit_only: true, // Do not filter on change, only on submit },
+        submit_only: true, // Do not filter on change, only on submit (setting to true is more ADA compliant) },
     callback: function () {
         // Add your custom callback here